Lamar University Undergraduate Admissions Process and Requirements

-Students who do not meet the requirements for “unconditional admission” but who have a minimum score of 800 on the old SAT, 880 on the new SAT or 17 on the ACT will be considered on an Individual Approval basis.
+Students who do not meet the requirements for unconditional admission but who have a minimum score of 800 on the old SAT, 880 on the new SAT or 17 on the ACT will be considered on an Individual Approval basis.
 Students admitted by Individual Approval will sign an I Will Enrollment Agreement.
 Lamar University is committed to higher educational opportunity and recognizes that traditional formal admission requirements are imperfect predictors of student success.
 Effort, dedication, and related intangible factors do matter; hence, I Will.
 Lamar is equally committed to student success and behaviors indicative of future achievement.
 I Will students begin their college careers within a structured higher educational environment specifically created with their needs, the needs of their fellow students, and the requirements of the university in mind.
 Prospective students who do not meet the requirements for “unconditional admission” will be reviewed for individual approval and notified if I Will enrollment is offered to them.

 - Any applicant over 25 years of age will be granted admission with proof of high school graduation and presentation of official SAT or ACT scores that meet requirements for Individual Approval Admission.

 - A non-high school graduate who is at least 18 years of age may apply for admission under Individual Approval provisions.
 Such applicants must 1) demonstrate the aptitude and seriousness of purpose to successfully pursue a college course of study and 2) furnish evidence of preparation substantially equivalent to that required of other applicants.
 Evidence must include a GED, SAT or ACT score, and transcripts of previous academic work.